Viktotovich/workit-kit/README.md

 11SEP2024 15:10: Using the HMR or whatever it is that allows me to just refresh and see updates quick as opposed to always npm run build(ing) really supercharged my development.
 I am definetely seeing more results now that I don't see webpack as a roadblack with feautures.

 However, not being able to interact with items/objects through the console IS a hinderance I still haven't got used to.

+13SEP2024 17:02: it took a month to get to this point of the project - I have now successfully implemented the local storage, and 95% of things I wanted to do.

+There are still things left to work on, notably:

+    5 - Visual UI/UX - 90% done, 10% left are boring modals with small changes only

+    8 - CAT remover last, doesn't make sense to leave users on a blank screen if they can delete from main; instead the only options users should have is to delete from the sidebar from the settings icon - nothing else.

+    9 - Reset local storage option: add a way to clear stored data

+    It works also as an insurance, to prevent "oops I didnt know if I delete the category, I delete everything in the category"

+    New Categories MUST HAVE cat remove button or something.
+Work Tasks are immune to prevent empty displays

+    Along the cat remove, give like a general reset option

+14SEP2024 17:43: Last night I went to festival city and actually used this framework to store data for marketing and make tasks for us.
+There were bugs, and just some odities: I didn't like the fact how the background img loops, but it works.

+Additionally, the tiny clear button that clears local storage is awesome.